Network classification with applications to brain connectomics: Numerical results on simulated networks

 The node FPR and TPR are calculated similarly.

 We also evaluate the prediction accuracy of the methods.
-For each method, we use 10-fold cross-validation to select the best tuning parameter using the training data, and then compute the test error on a different dataset simulated under the same settings.
-The AUC and test errors reported are averaged over 50 replications.
+For each method, we use 5-fold cross-validation to select the best tuning parameter using the training data, and then compute the test error on a different dataset simulated under the same settings.
+The AUC and test errors reported are averaged over 30 replications.

 Methods for benchmark comparisons on simulated networks were selected based on their good performance on real data (see Section \ref{sec:data}).
 For our method (GC), we vary the parameter $\rho$ and compare results for two different values of $\lambda$, $.05$ (GC1) and $10^{-4}$ (GC2).
 For unstructured regularized logistic regression, we use the elastic net \citep{friedman2009glmnet}, with a fixed $\alpha=0.02$ (ENet).
-The performance of elastic net is not very sensitive to different values of $\alpha$, but the number of variables that the method is able to select with large values is limited (including the case of $\alpha=1$ that corresponds to the Lasso).
-A support vector machine with $\ell_1$ penalty \citep{zhu20041,becker2009penalizedsvm} is also included (SVM) for comparison, and additionally we evaluate the classification error of the original support vector machines (SVML2) \citep{cortes1995support}.
-For both SVMs, we use linear kernels, which performed better than nonlinear kernels.
-Diagonal linear discriminant analysis (DLDA) is also considered, with variables selected via independent screening using a t-test.
-Finally, we also compare with the signal-subgraph method (SS) \citep{vogelstein2013graph}, the only other method that takes into account the network structure of the predictor variables.
-Note that the signal subgraph is designed for binary networks, so in order to apply it we thresholded the edges at the population median.
+The performance of elastic net is not very sensitive to different values of $\alpha$, but the number of variables that the method is able to select with large values is limited (including the case of $\alpha=1$ that corresponds to the lasso).
+A support vector machine with $\ell_1$ penalty \citep{zhu20041,becker2009penalizedsvm} is also included (SVML1) for comparison, and additionally we evaluate the classification error of the original support vector machines (SVM) \citep{cortes1995support}.
+For both SVMs, we use linear kernels, which performed better than nonlinear ones.
+We also consider an independent screening method for variable selection based on the two sample $t$-statistic (T-stat).
+Finally, we also compare with the signal-subgraph method (SS) \citep{vogelstein2013graph} which is the only other method that takes into account the network structure of the predictor variables.
+Note that the signal subgraph is designed for binary networks, so in order to apply it we thresholded each edge at the population mean.
+For each method, we fit 10 different tuning parameters to change the sparsity of the solution.